marcelarie/nu-alias-converter/README.md

 file will regenerate at the start of each shell session.

 **Unnecessary diagram:**
- not that complex but I always wanted to try this out.
+Not that complex but I always wanted to try this out.

 ```mermaid
 ---
 config: